maarten-pennings/ElektroClub2022/README.md

 ## Introduction

-In my village I'm volunteer for at an "ElectroClub" for children 8 to 12 years.
+In my village I'm volunteer for an "ElectroClub" for children 8 to 12 years.
 At the end of the (school) year we try to have a master piece for them, to remember the club.
 In 2022 we wanted the year digits with flashing numbers; this is actually a copy of an old project:

 ![front](2014-front.jpg) ![back](2014-back.jpg) ![pcb](2014-pcb.jpg)

-What we remembered from 2014 is that creating the wooden panels, soldering all the LED wires, gluing all wires in place was too time consuming.
+What we remembered from 2014 is that creating the wooden panels, soldering all the LED wires, and gluing all wires in place, was too time consuming.
 This year we will try a variation: designing the PCB using [EasyEDA](https://easyeda.com) and manufacturing it via [JLCPCB](https://jlcpcb.com/).
 The biggest challenge is to get a nice rendering of the big digits 2022.